menelmir/ChunksRefresher/README.txt

 Why ?
 To make sure it's correctly used and don't make damage, and users can contact me if they want.
 ---------------
 CONTACT:
-For any question, suggestion : please contact Damien VERLYNDE at damien.verlynde@live.fr
+For any question, suggestion : please contact us on : https://www.huvecraft.fr/?page=contact
 ---------------
 USING :
 -Important :
 	-Save your whole server !
 	-Close your server to players, and you should suspend any task running.
+	-Disable dynmap, completely (prefered) or making /dynmap pause all, for example.
+Not doing this can cause server overload.
 -Type in CONSOLE only : chkref <worldname>
 	-World refreshing will start, task duration depends on the size of your world and your server, it can be very long.
 All chunks are loaded and so unloaded.
 	-Make this for all your worlds.